 FERAL (from the Latin, fera, meaning a wild beast):

-We are co-founders of the Remembrance Day for Lost Species initiative.
-Since 2010, we have been creating new rituals for the Anthropocene – spaces for acknowledging ecological loss, including an annual day of remembrance for extinct species, places and cultures.
+We are co-founders of Remembrance Day for Lost Species.
+Since 2010, we have been creating rituals for the Anthropocene – spaces for acknowledging ecological and biocultural loss, including an annual day of remembrance for extinct species, places and cultures.